getong/flutter_rust_bridge_tutorial/src/fundamentals/flutter/set-up.md

 > As a general recommendation, I suggest deleting the `build` and `target` folders after upgrading the Flutter version.

-To upgrade the Flutter SDK use this command:
+To upgrade the Flutter SDK, navigate to the Flutter SDK directory - you'll find it using the command:

+`flutter doctor -v`

+Then use this command:

 `flutter upgrade`